 - Experiencing frequent mood swings

-- Feeling increasingly anxious, depressed, frustrated, or agitated
+- Feeling increasingly anxious, depressed, frustrated or agitated

-- Problems with spatial awareness such as judging distances
+- Problems with spatial awareness, such as judging distances

 - Experiencing hallucinations

 As the disease progresses, so too do the symptoms.
 In addition, individuals may become increasingly demanding, violent, and suspicious of those around them, making caring a challenging task for inexperienced family caregivers.
-At this point, Alzheimer’s home care is recommended, as an experienced Alzheimer’s carer can expertly handle difficult situations and help your loved one to manage the symptoms of this progressive disease.
-Symptoms in the later stages include:

 - Experiencing dysphagia or difficulty eating and swallowing